 Every journey changes me a little and I hope to be able to explore my country with new eyes, delving deeper into places not normally accessible by bicycle.

-Start: 1st May 2021 (due to a broken collarbone on Day 17, expedition will restart on 27th July)
+Start: 1st May 2021 (forced to postpone due to a broken collarbone on Day 17; expedition will restart in May 2023

 Distance/week: 500km – 600km

 Conditions: Approximately 1000km of bitumen roads, 5500km of gravel and tracks with corrugations and gibber (small stones), 1000km of sand.